mykelalvis/FATESRD/fate-srd.com/fate-core/Types of Aspects.md

 #### Boosts

 Boosts are temporary, free-floating invocations that happen when you get a momentary benefit that isn't lasting enough to be an aspect.
-You get a boost when you're trying to [[create advantage]] but don't succeed well enough, or as an added benefit to succeeding especially well at an action (notably defending).
+You get a boost when you're trying to [[Create Advantage]] but don't succeed well enough, or as an added benefit to succeeding especially well at an action (notably defending).
 You invoke boosts just like you would for an aspect, for the +2, reroll, or other effect that a free invoke can do.
 As with aspect invocations, you need to describe what's happening that makes that boost relevant to your action.

 Once you invoke the boost, it goes away.
 They go away on their own fairly quickly---usually after the next action when you could use them---so use them as soon as possible!
 If you want, you can allow another character to invoke your boost, though it needs to be relevant to their action and could help them out.